daderuo/Web-Developing-Lessons/Lesson 3 Django/wiki/entries/Ferrari.md

+# Ferrari
-Ferrari is an italian supercar
+Ferrari is the best italian supercar